luketurnbull/august-activities/activity-2/README.md

 - [ ] Add focus and hover states to navigation
 - [ ] Add focus and hover states to buttons
 - [ ] Make sure page is tabable and accessible
+- [ ] Fix issue with header image height on mobile showing minor gap at bottom and top of image

 ## Aims